Probesys/bileto/docs/developers/search-engine.md

 ## The Advanced Search Form

-The [`AdvancedSearchForm`](/src/Form/Ticket/AdvancedSearchForm.php) transforms a textual query to a generic `Query` as explained above.
+The generic [`AdvancedSearchForm`](/src/Form/AdvancedSearchForm.php) transforms a textual query to a generic `Query` as explained above.

 ## The Quick Search Form